acdoussan/blog/_posts/2023-01-17-how-to-replace-a-failed-boot-drive-with-zsf-on-proxmox.md

 ## Steps to replace the drive

-First we will start off with `zpool status`.
+First, we will start with `zpool status`.
 You should see something like the following:

 ```
 root@hp1:~# zpool status